Embrace the Muchness ADHD Coaching & education

-I help individuals, families, and professionals deepen their understanding of ADHD far beyond the basics.
+I help individuals, families, and professionals deepen their understanding of ADHD, far beyond the basics.
 Together, we identify specific areas of challenge, explore what’s getting in the way, and develop creative, personalized strategies that reduce barriers and support meaningful change.

 Many of the struggles associated with ADHD are not personal failures.
 They are often the result of systems and expectations built for neurotypical minds.

-I aim to help people create self-accommodations, increase self-understanding, build skills and strategies and move away from survival mode toward living with greater intention, clarity, ease and compassion.
+I aim to help people create self-accommodations, increase self-understanding, build skills and strategies and move away from survival mode toward living with greater intention, clarity, ease, and compassion.

-“Embrace the Muchness”
+What does “Embrace the Muchness” mean?

 People with ADHD are often told, directly or indirectly, that they are “too much.”
 Too talkative, too loud, too emotional, too messy.
 Their minds move too fast, they are too distracted, too forgetful, too intense.
 These messages can even come from people who care about them because of societal pressure to meet the expectations of our current environments.